 Bes is a minor god of ancient Egypt, represented as a dwarf with a large head, goggle eyes, protruding tongue, bowlegs, bushy tail, and usually a crown of feathers.
 This ancient Egyptian god may have been a Middle Kingdom import from Nubia or Somalia, and his cult did not become widespread until the New Kingdom.
-Bes ( also spelt as Bisu), together with his feminine counterpart Beset, is an ancient Egyptian deity who is y worshipped as a protector of households, mothers, children, and childbirth.
-God Bes later came to be regarded as the defender of everything good and the enemy of bad.
-Bes is now used to designate a group of deities of similar appearance with a wide variety of ancient names.
+Bes ( also spelt as Bisu), with his feminine counterpart Beset, was an ancient Egyptian deity worshipped as a protector of households, mothers, children, and childbirth.

 The god’s figure was that of a grotesque mountebank and was intended to inspire joy or drive away pain and sorrow, his hideousness being perhaps supposed to scare away evil spirits.
-He was portrayed on mirrors, on ointment vases, and other personal articles.
+He was portrayed on mirrors, ointment vases, and other personal articles.
 He was associated with music and childbirth and was represented in the “birth houses” devoted to the cult of the child god.
 Contrary to the usual rule of representation, Bes was commonly shown full-faced rather than in profile.
 The explanation is that full-faced figures were marginal to the day, ordered world.

 Worship of Bes